-Fluoride is a natural mineral and can be found in some foods and water supplies.
-Studies show that fluoride is proven to help reduce the risk of tooth decay in both children and adults.
+Fluoride is a natural mineral which can be found in some foods and water supplies.
+Studies show that fluoride can help reduce the risk of tooth decay in both children and adults.

-Children up to the age of six can use a smear of fluoride toothpaste containing at least 1,000ppm (parts per million) fluoride.
+Children up to the age of six should use a smear of fluoride toothpaste containing at least 1,000ppm (parts per million) fluoride.